-- recognised language certificates showing German language proficiency for your chosen course.
+- recognised language certificates showing German language proficiency for your desired course.
 Language certificates may be necessary for other foreign languages.
 For international courses of study, English language certificates are sometimes sufficient.

 Application forms: You must submit an application form for each course of study you wish to apply to.
 Usually, you will send the electronic form via the online portal and, in addition, its printed version as a signed copy by post.

 All other documents: You need to submit each document only once, even if you wish to apply to multiple universities or multiple courses of study.
 These documents must meet the requirements in form and content for all universities.
-The requirements for application documents may differ from university to university.
+The requirements for application documents may vary between universities and courses of study.

 During processing, your documents will be stamped and may be cut.
 After the safekeeping period ends, we destroy the documents. uni-assist does not return any documents.

 For this reason, you should only send us officially certified copies, never originals!